 The prostate is the male sex gland located just below the urinary bladder.
 The prostate produces most of the fluid which is released during ejaculation.
 Robotic assisted surgical removal of the prostate is an effective treatment for prostate cancer and involves removal of the prostate and the neighboring tubes (seminal vesicles and vas deferens).
 Sometimes the lymph nodes are also removed during the procedure depending on the situation.
-During your surgery an incision is made in the lower belly area.
-Your surgeon carefully protects sensitive nerves and muscles around the prostate to help preserve sexual and urinary function after surgery.
+During your surgery 6 small keyhole incisions are made in the lower belly area.
+The entire procedure can be performed through these tiny openings without the need for a large incision.
+Using high definition 3-D Magnification, your surgeon carefully protects sensitive nerves and muscles around the prostate to help preserve sexual and urinary function after surgery.
 The entire prostate is removed in one piece and sent to the pathologist for analysis.
 This allows accurate staging of the cancer.
 (Not always possible with other treatments.)After the prostate is removed the urinary pathway is reconstructed.
 A drain and catheter are placed to empty the urinary bladder and encourage healing.
 The procedure may take between 3 or 4 hours.